hummingbot/hummingbot-site/docs/blog/posts/faq-for-new-crypto-algo-traders/index.md

 ### Should I use an existing bot?

 An existing bot, especially an open-source one, can be a great alternative for developers who want to try algo trading.
 It definitely saves developer time and provides a base from which developers can tweak and customize.

-That being said, it doesn't mean every bot is created equal.
-We recently posted [a crypto trading bot review about their ease of use](../2019-05-crypto-bot-reviews/index.md).
-In that post, we shared with you what we found out after trying out 7 crypto trading bots available in the market.

 In addition to user experience considerations, using existing bots entails various risks.
 You might easily lose money if you make a wrong bet, set wrong parameters, or even do not truly understand the algorithms employed by the bot.